Andrew Knizner Preview, Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Pirates pitching staff ranks 14th in the league.
+- The 8.8 strikeouts per nine innings compiled by the Pirates pitching staff ranks 14th in the league.

-- The Pirates have the 21st-ranked team ERA across all league pitching staffs (4.58).
+- The Pirates' 4.54 team ERA ranks 21st across all MLB pitching staffs.

-- Pirates pitchers combine to give up the ninth-fewest home runs in baseball (138 total, 1.1 per game).
+- Pirates pitchers combine to give up 140 home runs (1.1 per game), the eighth-fewest in baseball.

-- Hatch will take the mound to start for the Pirates, his first of the season.
+- Ortiz will start for the Pirates, his first of the season.

-- The 28-year-old righty has pitched out of the bullpen nine times this season.

-- In nine appearances this season, he has put up a 3.55 ERA and averages 9.9 strikeouts per nine innings while opposing batters are hitting .300 against him.
+- It's the first appearance this season for the 24-year-old right-hander, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.